khkris/face-recognition-RT/README.md

 To remove a face from the database, run: `RemoveFromDatabase.py` in the src folder

-To execute the project, run: `FR_driver.py` in the src folder After execution, Press 'Q' to close the frame.
+To execute the project, run: `FR_driver.py` in the src folder.
+After execution, Press 'Q' to close the frame.

 ## Results